-Users should change their passwords every term for sensitive / confidential data.
-Pupils may keep passwords longer.
+Users should change their passwords every term.

 Training/Awareness:

 It is essential that users are made aware of the need to keep passwords secure, and the risks attached to unauthorised access/data loss.
 This will apply to even the youngest of users, even if class log-ons are being used.